KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-setup/index.md

 kde-builder --generate-config
 ```

 This will create a new file `~/.config/kde-builder.yaml`.
+[Documentation](https://kde-builder.kde.org/en/configuration/config-file-overview.html) is available that lists all possible options and example values.

 {{< alert title="About ~/.local/bin" color="info" >}}

 <details>
-<summary>Click here if you experience problems with finding kde-builder in your PATH</summary></br>
+<summary>Click here if you experience problems with finding `kde-builder` in your PATH</summary></br>

 Some Linux distributions might not follow the [Freedesktop Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) that enforces that the `~/.local/bin` directory be added to the `$PATH`, which is required for an executable to show up in the terminal without its absolute path.